 - HPX, a C++ Standard Library for concurrency and parallelism.
 The goal of the HPX project is to create a high quality, freely available, open source implementation of ParalleX concepts for conventional and future systems by building a modular and standards conforming runtime system for SMP and distributed application environments.
-(Most recent release: v1.3.0, May 2019) - Kokkos implements a programming model in C++ for writing performance portable applications targeting all major HPC platforms.
+(Most recent release: v1.4.1, February 2020) - Kokkos implements a programming model in C++ for writing performance portable applications targeting all major HPC platforms.
 For that purpose it provides abstractions for both parallel execution of code and data management.
 Kokkos is designed to target complex node architectures with N-level memory hierarchies and multiple types of execution resources.
 It currently can use OpenMP, Pthreads and CUDA as backend programming models.
-(Most recent release: v2.8.00, February 2019) - OmpSs is an effort to integrate features from the StarSs programming model developed at Barcelona Supercomputing Centre (BSC) into a single programming model.
+(Most recent release: v3.1, April 2020) - OmpSs is an effort to integrate features from the StarSs programming model developed at Barcelona Supercomputing Centre (BSC) into a single programming model.
 In particular, the objective is to extend OpenMP with new directives to support asynchronous parallelism and heterogeneity (devices like GPUs).
 However, it can also be understood as new directives extending other accelerator based APIs like CUDA or OpenCL.
 The OmpSs environment is built on top of BSCs Mercurium compiler and Nanos++ runtime system.
-OmpSs-2 is the second generation of the OmpSs programming model and is currently under development.
-(Most recent release: v18.04, April 2018) - Charm++ is an adaptive C/C++ runtime system providing speed, scalability and dynamic load balancing.
+OmpSs-2 is the second generation of the OmpSs programming model (Most recent release: v19.06, June 2019 for OmpSs; 2019.11.2 November 2019 for OmpSs-2)

+• Charm++ is an adaptive C/C++ runtime system providing speed, scalability and dynamic load balancing.
 Programs written using this system will run unchanged on MIMD machines with or without a shared memory.
 It provides high-level mechanisms and strategies to facilitate the task of developing even highly complex parallel applications.
-In particular we highlight the recent release of charm4py which builds on top of Charm++ but provides an Python API.
-(Most recent release: v6.9.0, November 2018 for Charm++; v0.12.3, February 2019 for charm4py)
+In particular we highlight the recent release of charm4py which builds on top of Charm++ but provides an Python API, with its recent major release containing API changes, many new features, bug fixes and performance improvements.
+(Most recent release: v6.10.0, December 2019 for Charm++; v1.0, September 2019 for charm4py)